OctopusDeploy/blog/blog/2021-08/insights-from-our-optimizing-octopus-webinar/index.md

 ### Group your projects

-If you have a lot of Projects, you can group them to help reduce visual noise on your dashboard.
+If you have many Projects, you can group them to help reduce visual noise on your dashboard.

 ![An image showing projects in Octopus, all grouped logically using Project Groups](projects.png "width=500")

 To create a project group:

 1. Click **Projects** in Octopus’s top menu.
-2. Click **ADD GROUP** in the top right.
+1. Click **ADD GROUP** in the top right.
-3. Give your group a name and description, then click **SAVE**.
+1. Give your group a name and description, then click **SAVE**.

 To add an existing project to a group:

 1. Click **Projects** in Octopus’s top menu.
-2. Click on the project you need to move to the new group.
+1. Click on the project you need to move to the new group.
-3. Click **Settings** at the bottom of the left menu.
+1. Click **Settings** at the bottom of the left menu.
-4. Click **Project Group**, then select the destination group from the **Project group** dropdown menu.
+1. Click **Project Group**, then select the destination group from the **Project group** dropdown menu.

 To add a new project to a group:

 1. Click **Projects** in Octopus’s top menu.
-2. Click **ADD PROJECT** in the top right.
+1. Click **ADD PROJECT** in the top right.
-3. Give your new project a name and click **SHOW ADVANCED**.
+1. Give your new project a name and click **SHOW ADVANCED**.
-4. Select a group from the **Project group** dropdown menu.
+1. Select a group from the **Project group** dropdown menu.
-5. Click **SAVE** to finish creating your new project.
+1. Click **SAVE** to finish creating your new project.

 ### Use Tenants

-We’ve designed Tenants to help customers who deliver Software as a Service (SaaS), but they’re also useful to organize things like:
+We designed Tenants to help customers who deliver Software as a Service (SaaS), but they’re also useful to organize things like:

--	geographical regions or datacenters
+-	Geographical regions or data centers
--	developers, testers or teams
+-	Developers, testers or teams
--	feature branches
+-	Feature branches

 ![An image of a set of tenants in Octopus, showing an example of how they can group or manage deployment targets or demographics](tenants.png "width=500")

 Check out our [documentation on Tenants](https://octopus.com/docs/tenants) for more information.

 Also, watch our follow-up webinar with Adam Close and Mark Harrison, [Better multi-tenancy deployments using Octopus Deploy](https://octopus.com/events/better-multi-tenancy-deployments-using-octopus-deploy).

 ### Delete your old stuff